Online Active Model Selection for Pre-trained Classifiers: ALGORITHM AND ANALYSIS

 \subsection{Guarantees for Stochastic Streams}

 In this section, we assume that the stream is \iid\ and provide stronger results.
-Let $i^* \in [k]$ be the model with the highest expected accuracy, and define $\Delta_j = \ex\brk{\ell_{\cdot, j} - \ell_{\cdot, i^*}}$ for all $j\in[k]$ to be the gap between the accuracies of model $j$ and the best model.
-Also define $\theta_j = \Pr\crl{\ell_{\cdot, j} \neq \ell_{\cdot, i^*}}$ to be the probability that exactly one of $j$ and $i^*$ correctly classify a sample.
+Let $i^* \in [k]$ be the model with the highest expected accuracy, and define $\Delta_j = \ex\brk{\loss_{\cdot, j} - \loss_{\cdot, i^*}}$ for all $j\in[k]$ to be the gap between the accuracies of model $j$ and the best model.
+Also define $\theta_j = \Pr\crl{\loss_{\cdot, j} \neq \loss_{\cdot, i^*}}$ to be the probability that exactly one of $j$ and $i^*$ correctly classify a sample.
 Define

 Intuitively, $\lambda$ measures the hardness of the instance for our algorithm.
-Set $\Delta = \min_{i\neq i^*}\Delta_i$ and assume that $\Delta > 0$, that is, there is a unique best model.
-To simplify the exposition, we always assume, w.l.o.g., that at in all rounds at least two models disagree, as it is clear that the rounds in which all models agree do not contribute to the regret or to the number of queries.
-Also the \emph{pseudo-regret} is defined as $R_t = \ex\sum_t \inner{\dist_t, \ell_t} - T\Delta$.
+Set $\Delta = \min_{i\neq i^*}\Delta_i$ and assume that $\Delta > 0$ (\ie, there is a unique best model).
+To simplify the exposition, we always assume, w.l.o.g., that in all rounds at least two models disagree, as the rounds in which all models agree do not contribute to the regret or to the number of queries.
+The \emph{pseudo-regret} is defined as $R_T = \ex\sum_t \inner{\dist_t, \loss_t} - T\Delta$.

-We first improve \pref{thm:nquery-adv}, and shows on average \mpick\ asks $O(\sqrt{T\log k}\cdot |\Cc|/\Delta)$ labels.
-The dependence on $1/\Delta$ has the following intuition: like a coin with bias $\Delta$, it takes on average $1/\Delta$ rounds to observe an instance where the best model performs better than the rest.
-The bound shows that \mpick\ needs no more than $O(\sqrt{T\log k})$ of these instances to build up sufficient confidence in the best model. \begin{theorem}[Number of Queries] The expected number of queries up to round $T$ is bounded by
+We first improve \pref{thm:nquery-adv} and show on average \mpick\ asks $O(\sqrt{T\log k}\cdot |\Cc|/\Delta)$ labels.
+The dependence on $1/\Delta$ has the following intuition: it takes on average $1/\Delta$ rounds to observe an instance where the best model performs better than the rest.
+The bound shows that \mpick\ needs no more than $O(\sqrt{T\log k})$ of these instances to build up sufficient confidence in the best model. \begin{theorem}[Queries] The expected number of queries up to round $T$ is bounded by